Updated: April 2026

 eXp Realty Brokerage · GTA & Niagara Region

-Françoise Pollard, Realtor®, and Keith Goldson, Broker, specialize in life-transition real estate across the GTA and Niagara Region.
-With more than 30 years of combined experience, they help downsizers, relocators, and divorcing clients make the move from the GTA to Niagara.
-In 2025, they made this move themselves, selling in Vaughan and buying in St. Catharines.
-They serve clients across Mississauga, Toronto, Burlington, Oakville, St. Catharines, Niagara Falls, Welland, Thorold, and Grimsby.
+Françoise Pollard, Realtor®, and Keith Goldson, Broker, specialize in the GTA-to-Niagara corridor with more than 30 years of combined experience.
+We pull actual tax history and run real mortgage scenarios on every property we show, because cost of living comparisons only matter when they are tied to specific homes and specific numbers.
+In 2025, we made this move ourselves, selling in Vaughan and buying in St Catharines.
+We know exactly what this transition costs, saves, and feels like on the other side.
+We serve clients across Mississauga, Toronto, Burlington, Oakville, St Catharines, Niagara Falls, Welland, Thorold, and Grimsby.

-We can run the numbers with you based on your actual GTA property value and your target budget in Niagara.
+We can model the actual cost difference based on your GTA property value and your target budget in Niagara.
 No pressure, just clarity.

-Market conditions, pricing, and buyer competition vary by location, property type, and timing.
-Housing data sourced from the Toronto Regional Real Estate Board and Niagara Association of Realtors® MLS® Home Price Index, February 2026.
-Property tax figures reflect 2025 rates as 2026 final rates had not been published at the time of writing.
-Cost of living comparisons draw on Numbeo and CareerBeacon data as general indicators only.
-Actual costs vary by property, lifestyle, and individual circumstances.
+Market conditions, mortgage rates, and property tax rates change.
+Housing data sourced from the Toronto Regional Real Estate Board and Niagara Association of Realtors® via CREA Statistics, MLS® Home Price Index, February 2026.
+Toronto property tax rate sourced from City of Toronto, 2025.
+St Catharines property tax increase data sourced from City of St Catharines, 2025.
+Mortgage figures shown are illustrative only and assume a 25-year amortization at a 5.0 percent interest rate; actual rates and terms vary.
 For advice specific to your situation, speak with a qualified real estate professional, mortgage broker, and financial advisor before making decisions.

 © 2026 - Keith & Françoise | Real Estate Team | GTA & St. Catharines - EXP REALTY, BROKERAGE Made by Artifakt Digital